XueFuzhao/InstructionWild/README.md

 # Instruction in the Wild: A User-based Instruction Dataset

-## Overview
+## Introduction

 Instruction Tuning is a key component of ChatGPT.
 OpenAI used their user-based Instruction dataset, but unfortunately, this dataset is not open-sourced.
 [Self-Instruct](https://github.com/yizhongw/self-instruct) released a small instruction dataset including 175 instructions written by human labors.
-[Standford Alpaca Team](https://github.com/tatsu-lab/stanford_alpaca) generated 52K instructions by text-de
+[Standford Alpaca Team](https://github.com/tatsu-lab/stanford_alpaca) generated 52K instructions by `text-davinci-003` model based on the the 175 seed instructions above.

+This project targets on a larger and more diverse instruction dataset.
+To this end, we collected XXX instructions from ChatGPT usage screenshots and released it in XXX.
+We found these instructions are very diverse even if the scale is still small.
+We follow [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) to generate 52K instructions and their responses.
+All data can be found in `data` dir.

 Note: This is an ongoing project.
 We are still collecting and improving our data.
 We release this dataset as early as possible to speedup our LLM research.
 We will also release a whitepaper soon.